What I do

 How I do it

-A systematic approach to creating what isolation and rapid change destroyed: the psychological safety and human connection that make extraordinary collaboration possible.
+A systematic approach to building community at work and creating the psychological safety and human connection that make extraordinary collaboration possible.

 There are five elements that work together to transform teams: